Bitcoin Exchange Kraken May Have Made Itself A Target By Dissing NY Attorney General Inquiry

-Jesse Powell, the CEO and founder of Kraken, may have made his bitcoin exchange a bigger target of the New York Attorney General’s investigation of cryptocurrency exchanges by refusing to answer a questionnaire his office sent to 13 crypto exchanges.
+Jesse Powell, the CEO and founder of Kraken, may have made his bitcoin exchange a bigger target of the New York Attorney General’s investigation of cryptocurrency exchanges by refusing to answer a questionnaire that was sent to 13 crypto exchanges.

 Powell dismissed New York Attorney General Eric Schneiderman in a blistering Twitter take-down.

-“Somebody has to say what everybody’s actually thinking about the NYAG’s inquiry,” he tweeted (see below).
+“Somebody has to say what everybody’s actually thinking about the NYAG’s inquiry,” he tweeted.
 “The placative kowtowing toward this kind of abuse sends the message that it’s ok.
 It’s not ok.
 It’s insulting.”

 Powell continued: “The AG’s tone-deaf response shows just how bad the disconnect really is.
 Not only are they apparently experts in what legitimate businesses desire, they are also experts in what’s important to consumers.
 I have a wild idea: how about we let the market decide?”

-Jesse Powell made the sarcastic remarks shortly after bitcoin billionaire Tyler Winklevoss, one-half of the cryptocurrency duo the Winklevoss twins, said he will cooperate with the AG Office’s probe into crypto exchanges like his Gemini platform.
+Jesse Powell made the sarcastic remarks shortly after bitcoin billionaire Tyler Winklevoss, half of the cryptocurrency duo of the Winklevoss twins, said he will cooperate with the attorney general’s probe into crypto exchanges like his Gemini platform.

 Somebody has to say what everybody's actually thinking about the NYAG's inquiry.
 The placative kowtowing toward this kind of abuse sends the message that it's ok.
 It's not ok.
 It's insulting. https://t.co/sta9VuXPK1 pic.twitter.com/4Jg66bia1I